 Most flight attendants agree that the tough work started after the interview when all the paperwork and medical exams had to be put together.

 The entire process of becoming a cabin crew is nerve-wracking.
 From the time you submit your online application, to your preparation for the assessment day, research and review of websites, forums or Facebook pages, to the assessment day with the nervousness of making it through every single stage.
 Finally, when all of that is over, something else comes up: waiting for an answer.

 I have to be honest with you – the waiting time after your interview is hard!
 It can take at least six weeks to receive an answer.
 During this time, try not to overthink every single step of the interview, or worry that one of your answers might have been wrong and would cost you the job.
 Don’t start doubting that yellow scarf that you wore, nor think of comparing yourself with the other candidates.

 Try to stay positive and hopeful for the future that is in front of you.

 Here is what will be happening:

 The first step of success is a call from the airline – also knows as The Golden Call, telling you that you have been successful at the selection process and you will be given more information the following days via email.

-This call is highly emotional!
-You might get it at odd hours – time difference, or on Sunday – a working day in the Middle East.
-When on your phone screen appears that foreign number, an array of happiness mixed with tears of joy and excitement of finally reaching your dream will overcome you.
+This call is highly emotional.
+You might get it at odd hours (time difference), or on a Sunday – a working day in the Middle East.
+When on your phone screen appears that unknown number, an array of happiness mixed with tears of joy and excitement of finally reaching your dream will overcome you.

-I remember when I received my Golden Call, I couldn’t stop giggling and asking them ‘is this for real?’ and saying ‘thank you, thank you, I am so happy’ more times than I can remember.
+I remember when I received my Golden Call, I couldn’t stop giggling and asking my recruiter “is this for real?” and saying “thank you, thank you, I am so happy” more times than I can remember.

 2. Confirmation Email